sivarohith1576/MarapureddySivaRohithReddytest/README.md

 </table>
 <br>
 3) Explain the working Procedure of Virtual DOM.
 Ans)1.
-The Virtual DOM (VDOM) is a concept used in web development frameworks like React to improve performance and optimize updates to the user interface.
+The Virtual DOM (VDOM) is a concept used in web development frameworks like React to improve performance and optimize updates to the user interface.<br>
 2.When you create a user interface in React or a similar framework, the initial render creates a virtual representation of the UI known as the Virtual DOM.
-It's a lightweight copy of the actual DOM.
+It's a lightweight copy of the actual DOM.<br>
 3.Once the Virtual DOM is created, it needs to be rendered onto the actual browser DOM so that it can be displayed to the user.
-This initial rendering creates the actual HTML elements and inserts them into the DOM.
+This initial rendering creates the actual HTML elements and inserts them into the DOM.<br>
 4. The Virtual DOM is a tree-like structure composed of virtual elements, which are JavaScript objects representing the HTML elements.
-Each virtual element corresponds to a real DOM element.
+Each virtual element corresponds to a real DOM element.<br>
- 4) Mention some Differences between MySQL and No SQL Ans)MySQL:-
+ 4) Mention some Differences between MySQL and No SQL<br>
+Ans)MySQL:-<br>
 1. It follows a structured, tabular data model with predefined schemas and fixed tables.
-It uses SQL (Structured Query Language) for defining and manipulating the data.
+It uses SQL (Structured Query Language) for defining and manipulating the data.<br>
-2. It typically scales vertically, meaning it requires more powerful hardware or a larger server to handle increased loads.
+2. It typically scales vertically, meaning it requires more powerful hardware or a larger server to handle increased loads.<br>
 3. It requires a predefined schema, meaning the structure of the data must be defined before storing it.
-Modifying the schema can be challenging and may require altering existing data.
+Modifying the schema can be challenging and may require altering existing data.<br>
 4. It provides ACID (Atomicity, Consistency, Isolation, Durability) properties, ensuring data consistency and integrity.
-It supports transactions that guarantee all or nothing operations.
+It supports transactions that guarantee all or nothing operations.<br>
-NOSQL:-
+NOSQL:-<br>
 1. It employs a flexible, schema-less data model.
-There are various types of NoSQL databases, including document-oriented, key-value, columnar, and graph databases.
+There are various types of NoSQL databases, including document-oriented, key-value, columnar, and graph databases.<br>
-2. NoSQL databases are designed to scale horizontally, which means they can distribute data across multiple servers, making them highly scalable and able to handle large amounts of data and traffic.
+2. NoSQL databases are designed to scale horizontally, which means they can distribute data across multiple servers, making them highly scalable and able to handle large amounts of data and traffic.<br>
 3. It offers more flexibility in terms of schema evolution.
-It allows for dynamic and flexible schema changes, making it easier to adapt to evolving application requirements.
+It allows for dynamic and flexible schema changes, making it easier to adapt to evolving application requirements.<br>
 4. NoSQL databases may have varying levels of support for ACID transactions.
-Some NoSQL databases prioritize scalability over strict transactional guarantees, providing eventual consistency instead.
+Some NoSQL databases prioritize scalability over strict transactional guarantees, providing eventual consistency instead.<br>

-5) Explain any one DBMS Technology in your own words Ans) One of DBMS technology is MongoDB
+5) Explain any one DBMS Technology in your own words<br>
+Ans) One of DBMS technology is MongoDB<br>
-1. MongoDB is a document-oriented NoSQL database that provides a flexible and scalable solution for managing and storing data.
+1. MongoDB is a document-oriented NoSQL database that provides a flexible and scalable solution for managing and storing data.<br>
-2. In MongoDB, data is organized and stored as documents, which are similar to JSON objects
+2. In MongoDB, data is organized and stored as documents, which are similar to JSON objects<br>
-3. MongoDB allows for dynamic and flexible schemas, meaning each document within a collection can have its own unique structure.
+3. MongoDB allows for dynamic and flexible schemas, meaning each document within a collection can have its own unique structure.<br>
-4. MongoDB is designed to scale horizontally, allowing for distributing data across multiple servers or clusters.
+4. MongoDB is designed to scale horizontally, allowing for distributing data across multiple servers or clusters.<br>
 5. MongoDB provides a powerful and expressive query language for retrieving and manipulating data.